dominiksalvet/asus-zenbook-ux430ua-linux-setup/README.md

 In default setup of ASUS ZenBook UX430UA running Linux a fan is driven very aggressively.
 Even when the notebook is not under any load, the fan keeps running.
 Also, output volume of 3.5 mm jack has a very low coefficient, so volume of 3.5 mm devices is scaled down significantly compared to normal state.

-The described problems can be solved with this program.
-The program includes a simple installation wizard, which is helpful during the installation process.
+Both described problems can be solved with this program.
+The program includes a simple installation wizard, where it is possible to choose which configurations apply.

 ## Software requirements